ywamsendai/ywamsendai-docs/docs/community/intercession.md

 title: Principles for Effective Intercession
 ---

+Joy Dawson

-## 1. Praise God for who He is, and for the privilege of engaging in the same wonderful ministry as the Lord Jesus.
+### 1. Praise God for who He is, and for the privilege of engaging in the same wonderful ministry as the Lord Jesus.

 *Hebrews 7:25* – “He ever lives to make intercession for them (His own).”

 Praise God for the privilege of cooperating with Him in the affairs of men through prayer.

-## 2. Make sure your heart is clean before God, by having given the Holy Spirit time to convict, should there be any unconfessed sin.
+### 2. Make sure your heart is clean before God, by having given the Holy Spirit time to convict, should there be any unconfessed sin.

 *Psalm 66:18* – “If I regard iniquity in my heart, the Lord will not hear me.”